ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_RepoReorg_00.md

    - Move comprehensive index to `docs/roadmaps/archive/index_complete.md`
    - Update references to roadmap files
    - Add redirects from old locations
+   - Create a mapping document that tracks old file locations to new locations
+   - Update any external documentation that references the roadmap files

 4. Documentation Integration
    - Update Sphinx configuration